-- 1. The Concept of Indemnity - a) Need for indemnity to facilitate commercial transactions - b) Definition, nature of Indemnity and extent of liability of the indemnifier - c) Commencement of liability of the indemnifier - d) Situations of various types of indemnity creations - e) Documents agreements of indemnity - f) Nature of indemnity clauses - g) Indemnity in case of international transactions - h) Indemnity by Governments during the interstate transaction
+- 1. The Concept of Indemnity - a) Definition, nature of Indemnity and extent of liability of the indemnifier - b) Rights of the Indemnity holder and indemnifier - c) Time of commencement of indemnifier's Liability - d) Situations of various types of indemnity creations - e) Are Insurance contracts are contract of Indemnity?